From East Africa to the Caribbean: Finding Solutions to Research Challenges During COVID-19

 Credit: AVSI Foundation

-Despite the disruptions, and against great odds, AIR and IMPAQ’s international development initiatives have progressed.
-Experts from AIR and IMPAQ and local staff in the field learned lessons in 2020 about creative solutions to research problems that they will carry with them when encountering future challenges.
+Despite the disruptions, and against great odds, AIR’s international development initiatives have progressed.
+Experts from AIR and local staff in the field learned lessons in 2020 about creative solutions to research problems that they will carry with them when encountering future challenges.
 Here, they share those takeaways.

 1. Understand local technology and use it creatively.